immutant/lein-immutant/resources/leiningen/help/immutant-war.md

 modify it.
 You'll want to place your copy in a directory in your application root and point `[:immutant :war :resource-paths]` at it so it will get picked up.

+For both types of war archives, you'll need to specify a `:main` as the entry point for your application.